-- An agreed style of writing to be used throughout the school using guidance from Debbie Hepplewhite, (see appendix) - Pupils will articulate the instructions for each letter formation as it is written, (see appendix for guidance on correct wording as letters are formed) - Handwriting and formation of letters to be taught within phonics lessons with children practising on different media to form letters, (in the air, on one another's backs, in rice, in paint, on the interactive whiteboard and finally on paper) - Children who are developing their fine motor skills use fine motor skill sheets and take part in other activities including jigsaw work and threading to encourage fine motor skill progression - Sessions of letter formation and handwriting must be regular, particularly during the early stages and during the transition to joined writing - Staff members will be expected to form and join letters according to the policy when writing in children's books - Handwriting books will be provided when suitable for individuals and work sheets will include guidelines to show how to form letters when children are learning/ practising. - Teaching will be geared to the level of ability for each pupil, where possible.
-Work and activities will be differentiated appropriately and pupils may not reach levels as stated in the National Curriculum therefore adapted 'Development Matters' guidelines will give an assessment.
+- An agreed style of writing to be used throughout the school using guidance from Debbie Hepplewhite, (see appendix) - Pupils will articulate the instructions for each letter formation as it is written, (see appendix for guidance on correct wording as letters are formed) - Handwriting and formation of letters to be taught within phonics lessons with children practising on different media to form letters, (in the air, on one another's backs, in rice, in paint, on the interactive whiteboard and finally on paper)

+- Children who are developing their fine motor skills to use fine motor skill sheets and to take part in other activities including jigsaw work and threading to encourage fine motor skill progression - Sessions of letter formation and handwriting must be regular, particularly during the early stages and during the transition to joined writing.
+This may form part of phonics activities - Staff members will be expected to form and join letters according to the policy when writing in children's books - Handwriting books will be provided when suitable for individuals and work sheets will include guidelines to show how to form letters when children are learning/ practising. - Teaching will be tailored to the level of ability for each pupil, where possible.
+Work and activities will be differentiated appropriately and pupils may not reach levels as stated in the National Curriculum, therefore adapted 'Development Matters' guidelines will utilised - Children will develop their fine motor skills by taking part in dough disco sessions (if appropriate) to improve their dexterity.